maxcurzi/tplay/README.md

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
 Some ideas:
-- Reduce external dependencies and streamline installation process.
+- Reduce external dependencies and streamline the installation process.
-- Investigate migration from OpenCV to ffmpeg.
+- Investigate migration from OpenCV to FFmpeg.
-- More media controls (jump forward, jump backward, loop, etc.).
+- More media controls (jump forward, jump backwards, loop, etc.).
 - Testing and feedback on installing and running it on other OSes.
 - Let me know if you have any other ideas!